mongodb/docs-realm/source/includes/appschema-mongodb.rst

    MongoDB Service names are not necessarily the same as their linked data source's name in Atlas.
 You define the service name for a data source when you link it to your application.
-The default MongoDB service name is ``mongodb-atlas``.
+For linked clusters, the default MongoDB service name is ``mongodb-atlas``.
+For linked Data Lakes, the default service name is ``mongodb-datalake``.

 .. _mongodb-service-configuration-file: